supercollider/supercollider.github.io/development/building-raspberrypi.md

 requirements
 --
-* raspberry pi 2 model b (see notes for rpi1)
+* raspberry pi 2 or 3 (see notes for rpi 1)
-* sd card with [2015-11-21-raspbian-jessie-lite.img](https://www.raspberrypi.org/downloads/) or newer raspbian jessie
+* sd card with [2016-03-18-raspbian-jessie-lite.img](https://www.raspberrypi.org/downloads/) or newer raspbian jessie
 * router with ethernet internet connection for the rpi
 * laptop connected to same network as the rpi
 * optional: usb soundcard with headphones or speakers connected